python-trio/trio/README.rst

      bytecode level, since exiting a with block seems to expand into 3 separate bytecodes?

-   - start_* convention -- if you want to run it synchronously, do async with make_nursery() as nursery: info, task = await start_foo(nursery) return task.result.unwrap() we might even want to wrap this idiom up in a convenience function

-     for our server helper, it's a start_ function maybe it takes listener_nursery, connection_nursery arguments, to let you set up the graceful shutdown thing? though draining is still a problem.
-I guess just a matter of setting a deadline?

-   - should we provide a start_nursery?

-     problem: an empty nursery would close itself before start_nursery even returns!

-     maybe as minimal extension to the existing thing, open_nursery(autoclose=False), only closes when cancelled?

    - possible improved robustness ("quality of implementation") ideas:
      - if an abort callback fails, discard that task but clean up the others (instead of discarding all)